-We have a saying out here on the West Coast: "Big Hat, No Cattle".
+We have a saying out here in the West: "Big Hat, No Cattle".

 Our clients tend to be both High Earners and Good Savers.
 They've spent a lot of time developing these habits.
 They don't want their efforts to be squandered by a bad market, a bad government, bad advice, or an unlucky roll of the dice.

 Here a few concerns that we're hearing from them.